Role models can be real life people or fictional characters. Here’s a fictional teenage character that has ADHD and Dyslexia.

 Review of ADHD Friendly Rick Riordan Book Lightning Thief

-This book also been made into a movie
+This book has also been made into a movie

-Riordan treats the pros and cons of ADHD like a pro himself– ultimately giving the reader respect for the untapped powers and hidden hero within each ADD child, while giving an accurate and compassionate glimpse into his or her struggles.
+Riordan treats the pros and cons of ADHD like a pro himself– ultimately giving the reader a respect for the untapped powers and hidden hero within each ADD child, as well as giving an accurate and compassionate glimpse into his or her struggles.

-For fans, here’s Rick Riordan’s website and blog.
-While this is a review of the Percy Jackson and the Olympians series, Percy returns in the Heroes of Olympus series.
-House of Hades, the next in the series, will be available on October 8 of this year.
+For fans, Rick Riordan’s blog is here.
+And his newest book in the Heroes of Olympus series, House of Hades, will be available on October 8 of this year.